February newsletter - Our Strauss year begins!

-Richard Strauss’s final opera “Capriccio” was referred to by the composer as a Konversationsstück - a conversation piece, and, bizarrely for an opera, doesn’t really have a discernable plot, though it mainly concerns itself with the question: Which is the greater art, poetry or music?
-This was a topic of discussion at the time of the setting, as in a 1786 Salieri opera named for the issue: Prima la musica, e poi le parole (first the music, and then the words).
+Richard Strauss’s final opera Capriccio was referred to by the composer as a Konversationsstück - a conversation piece - without much of a discernable plot, more a musing on which is the greater art form: poetry or music?
+This had been a topic of discussion for well over a century, with Salieri’s 1786 opera: Prima la musica, e poi le parole (first the music, and then the words) addressing precisely this issue.

 The final scene has become something of a soprano showpiece, and was a particular favourite of Renée Fleming, though yesterday I did find myself listening to a rather good recording by Nina Stemme and Antonio Pappano (Apple Music / Spotify)